department-of-veterans-affairs/va.gov-team/products/identity-personalization/discovery-research/authenticated-menu-usability/conversation-guide.md

 - What path did the participant take to get to the disability rating page?
 Auth menu, main menu, search, etc?
 - Were any usability hurdles encountered?

-## Second Task: Navigate to letters - 3 minutes
+## Task 2: Navigate to letters - 3 minutes

 Next, I’d like for you to imagine you’re applying for a VA loan, and you need a document to prove you’re a veteran.
 Show me how you’d find that kind of document using this prototype.